mark-me/mark-me.github.io/_pages/tutorials/distance-measures/distance-measures.md

 # Euclidian distance

 The Euclidian distance is the distance measure we're all used to: the shortest distance between two points.
-This distance measure is mostly used for interval of ratio variables.
-Be careful using this measure, the distance can be highly impacted by outliers, throwing your clustering off.
-The distances are calculated by the _dist_ function, passing the value "euclidian" to the _method_ argument:
+This distance measure is mostly used for interval or ratio variables.
+Be careful using this measure since the distance measure can be highly impacted by outliers, throwing any subsequent clustering off.

+If your data set contains multiple variables, chances are they contain different measures; for example body height and weight.
+It might happen that one of the variables, with the largest range of values, might 'kidnap' the whole distance measure.
+To prevent this from happening you need to scale and center your data with R's native _[scale](https://stat.ethz.ch/R-manual/R-devel/library/base/html/scale.html)_ function, ensuring all variables equally represented in the distance measure.

+The distances are calculated by the _[dist](https://stat.ethz.ch/R-manual/R-devel/library/stats/html/dist.html)_ function, passing the value "euclidian" to the _method_ argument:
 ```r
 dist_USArrests <- dist(scale(USArrests), method = "euclidian")
 ```